nets4geeks/abCAPECCWESemanticModel/README.md

 Full description is [here](http://injoit.org/index.php/j1/article/download/686/675)

-To you want to refer to the CAPEC&CWE model, please cite:
+If you want to refer to the CAPEC&CWE model, please cite:
 >Brazhuk A. Semantic model of attacks and vulnerabilities based on CAPEC and CWE dictionaries //International Journal of Open Information Technologies. – 2019. – Т. 7. – №.
-3. – С. 38-41. [injoit.org/index.php/j1/article/download/686/675](http://injoit.org/index.php/j1/article/download/686/675)
+3. – С. 38-41.

 ## The A10-16 model